Cord tissue is easy and painless to collect at the time of birth

 Approx. 6" of the umbilical cord will be collected when cord tissue banking

 The cord tissue banking process begins with the procurement of approximately six inches of the umbilical cord at time of birth.
 This is performed after the placenta has been delivered, the umbilical cord has been cut and the umbilical cord blood has been collected.
 The segment of the cord is cleansed and placed in a container containing antibiotics for transportation to the laboratory.
 The cord tissue collection is safe and may be performed in both vaginal and cesarean-section (C-section) births.
 The container will be transported along with the cord blood for immediate processing at the cord blood laboratory.

 Our cord tissue banking service

 At Cryo-Cell International, cord tissue is cryo-preserved in its natural environment.
 If needed, the stem cells are then extracted immediately before their expected use.
 This provides the most flexibility for the future use of cells found in the cord tissue.
-Other cord blood banks extract the stem cells from the tissue through enzymatic digestion before cryo-preservation.43 By preserving the entirety of the cord tissue, our method preserves multiple cell types that may be beneficial in future cell therapies for your baby and family.
+Other cord blood banks extract the stem cells from the tissue through enzymatic digestion before cryo-preservation.43 By waiting to extract the stem cells, our method preserves multiple cell types that may be beneficial in future cell therapies for your baby and family.

 The cryo-preservation processing method used by Cryo-Cell International has been independently acknowledged as the best.
 According to scientific data published in the October 2015 issue of Placenta, cord tissue that has undergone minimal manipulation "appears to be the optimal solution for umbilical cord tissue MSCs storage for future clinical use because the cryo-preservation of the previously isolated and expanded cells using unstandardized protocols can be considered non-compliant in relation to future accepted standards."